Azilet, tablets 1 mg 100 pcs

 Symptoms of drug overdose are similar to those of overdose with non-selective MAO inhibitors (including arterial hypertension, postural hypotension).

 Treatment: there is no specific antidote.
-Gastric lavage, administration of activated charcoal, symptomatic therapy.
+Gastric lavage, intake of activated carbon, symptomatic therapy.

 ---|---|